Quantum Kernels and Support Vector Machines

 -

-The only features which have not been transformed with PCA are 'Time' and 'Amount'.
+The only features that have not been transformed with PCA are 'Time' and 'Amount'.

 -

-Feature 'Time' contains the seconds elapsed between each transaction and the first transaction in the dataset.
+The 'Time' feature is the number of seconds that elapsed between each transaction and the first transaction in the dataset.

 -